IBM/operator-sample-go/documentation/demo.md

 <img src="images/demo22.png" />
 <img src="images/demo23.png" />

-We can now either wait for the application scaler pof to trigger automatically on schedule, or better still, force it to trigger now.
+We can now either wait for the application scaler pod to trigger automatically on schedule, or better still, force it to trigger now.

 ```
 kubectl create job --from=cronjob/application-scaler manuallytriggered -n application-beta